Fyodor Ushakov: Life and naval career

 After the Russian Empire conquered the Crimean Khanate in 1783, Ushakov personally supervised the construction of a naval base in Sevastopol and the building of docks in Kherson.
-During the Russo-Turkish War (1787–92), he defeated the Ottomans at Fidonisi (1788), Kerch Strait (1790), Tendra (1790), and Cape Kaliakra (1791).
+During the Russo-Turkish War (1787–92), he defeated the Ottomans at Fidonisi under Marko Voinovich's leadership (1788), the Kerch Strait (1790), Tendra (1790), and Cape Kaliakra (1791).
 In these battles, he demonstrated the ingenuity of his innovative doctrines in the art of naval warfare.

-In 1798 Ushakov was promoted to full admiral and given command of a squadron which sailed to the Mediterranean via Constantinople, where it joined with a Ottoman squadron.
+In 1798 Ushakov was promoted to full admiral and given command of a squadron which sailed to the Mediterranean via Constantinople, where it joined with an Ottoman squadron.
 The combined Russian-Ottoman fleet then operated under Ushakov's command in the War of the Second Coalition against the French Republic.
 The expedition started by conquering the Ionian islands, acquired by France the year before from the defunct Republic of Venice in the Treaty of Campo Formio.
-This action culminated in the Siege of Corfu (1798–1799), and led to the subsequent creation of the Septinsular Republic.
-Ushakov's squadron then blockaded French bases in Italy, notably Genoa and Ancona, and successfully assaulted Naples and Rome.
+This action culminated in the siege of Corfu, and led to the subsequent creation of the Septinsular Republic.
+In establishing this republic, Ushakov proved himself to be a skilful politician and diplomat.
+Ushakov's squadron then blockaded French bases in Italy, notably Genoa and Ancona, and successfully assaulted Naples (Henry Baillie's landing party of 600 men) and Rome (the detachments of Pyotr Balabin and Colonel Skipor, 800 men).
+The Italians greeted the Russians as liberators: according to Balabin's report, with the words Vivat Pavlo primo, vivat moscovito!
+The seizures of Naples and Rome became possible for Russia because the local French were forced to meet the Coalition towards Trebbia.
+Shortly after the capture of Rome, the Russian detachments returned to the squadron.
+Ferdinand IV asked Ushakov at the very end of 1799, during the departure of the Russian squadron, to leave Baillie and his party in Naples for some time.